avikor/constraint_satisfaction_problems/README.md

 Alternatively, one could use any other algorithm implemented in the package (constraint weighting, simulated annealing,
  naive cycle cutset etc. see full list below).

-Other examples which can be found under 'examples' directory:
+Additional examples which can be found under 'examples' directory:
 1. Graph coloring.
 2. Job scheduling.
 3. Verbal arithmetic.